Gioia dot Panzarella at warwick dot ac dot uk

 I joined the Global Sustainable Development department in August 2018.
 After completing a BA in English and German (2010) and an MA in Anglophone literatures (2012) in Italy, I moved to Austria to work as a language teaching assistant and then to the UK to do a PhD at the School of Modern Languages and Cultures, University of Warwick (2018).

 At Warwick, I was the postgraduate representative (2015-2016) and a project officer (Dec 2017- May 2018) for the Migration, Identity, and Translation Network (MITN), funded by the Monash-Warwick Alliance.
 Since June 2018, I contribute to the social media management.
 Stemming from the collaboration with Monash, I co-led the 'Collaborative Translation: A Model for Inclusion' project (2016-2017).
-In 2018, I was an Early Career Fellow of the Institute of Advanced Study, and an Associate Fellow in 2018-2019 and 2019-2020.
+In 2018, I was an Early Career Fellow of the Institute of Advanced Study, and an Associate Fellow since 2018.

 I've worked as a freelance writer and copyeditor for newspapers, publishers, and media agencies since 2007 and I've been a member of the Italian Journalists’ Association since 2009.